Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 inclusion in novel research) but also the wider Internet community.
 See the policy published by SURFnet [@SURFnet-policy] on data sharing for research as an example.

-# DNS Recursive Operator Privacy (DROP) statement
+# Recursive operator Privacy Statement (RPS)

-To be compliant with this Best Common Practices document, a DNS Recursive Operator SHOULD publish a DNS Recursive Operator Privacy Statement.
-Adopting the outline, and including the headings in the order provided, is a benefit to persons comparing multiple operators’ DROP statements.
+To be compliant with this Best Common Practices document, a DNS recursive operator SHOULD publish a Recursive operator Privacy Statement (RPS).
+Adopting the outline, and including the headings in the order provided, is a benefit to persons comparing RPSs from multiple operators.

 (#current-policy-and-privacy-statements) provides a comparison of some existing policy and privacy statements.

-## Outline of a DROP statement
+## Outline of an RPS

 The contents of (#policy) and (#practice) are non-normative, other than the order of the headings.
-Material under each topic is present to assist the operator developing their own DROP statement and:
+Material under each topic is present to assist the operator developing their own RPS and:

 * Relates *only* to matters around to the technical operation of DNS privacy services, and not on any other matters.
-* Does not attempt to offer an exhaustive list for the contents of a DROP statement.
+* Does not attempt to offer an exhaustive list for the contents of an RPS.
 * Is not intended to form the basis of any legal/compliance documentation.

-(#example-drop-statement) provides an example (also non-normative) of a DROP statement for a specific operator scenario.
+(#example-rps) provides an example (also non-normative) of an RPS statement for a specific operator scenario.

 ### Policy